 With AEoI, the tax authorities will be able to obtain timely information on tax avoidance practices that had been difficult for each country’s tax authorities to know.

-In Japan, on March 31, 2015 CRS related law (Act on Special Provisions of the Income Tax Act, the Corporation Tax Act and the Local Tax Act Incidental to Enforcement of Tax Treaties) and ministerial ordinance has been legislated and the Japanese tax authority will join the automatic information exchange with foreign authorities this year (2018).
+In Japan, on March 31, 2015 CRS related law (Act on Special Provisions of the Income Tax Act, the Corporation Tax Act, and the Local Tax Act Incidental to Enforcement of Tax Treaties) and the ministerial ordinance has been legislated and the Japanese tax authority will join the automatic information exchange with foreign authorities this year (2018).

-As of August 2018, 84 countries and regions have agreed to AEoI for Japan, including so-called “tax havens” such as the Bahamas, Panama, the Cayman Islands etc. (Reference: OECD ACTIVATED EXCHANGE RELATIONSHIPS FOR CRS INFORMATION).
+As of August 2018, 84 countries and regions have agreed to AEoI for Japan, including so-called “tax havens” such as the Bahamas, Panama, the Cayman Islands, etc. (Reference: OECD ACTIVATED EXCHANGE RELATIONSHIPS FOR CRS INFORMATION).

 FATCA (Foreign Account Tax Compliance Act) is the US law legislated to prevent asset hiding and tax evasion using an account at a foreign financial institution outside the United States held by an individual or a corporation with tax obligation in the United States (“the US citizen, etc.”) .

-In principle, Japanese are not in the reporting scope, but those who happen to be taxpayers in the United States will become the target.
+In principle, the Japanese are not in the reporting scope, but those who happen to be taxpayers in the United States will become the target.

-As FATCA is not a treaty but just a foreign law, it should be irrelevant to Japan from international law perspective.
+As FATCA is not a treaty but just a foreign law, it should be irrelevant to Japan from an international law perspective.

-However, the Japanese government announced “Statement on Mutual Cooperation and Understanding of US-Japan Authority for Facilitation of Implementing FATCA in the US” and had assured that Japanese financial institutions will comply with FATCA to report customer’s account information every year to the US tax authorities (Internal Revenue Service).
+However, the Japanese government announced the “Statement on Mutual Cooperation and Understanding of US-Japan Authority for Facilitation of Implementing FATCA in the US” and had assured that Japanese financial institutions will comply with FATCA to report customer’s account information every year to the US tax authorities (Internal Revenue Service).